rsapkf/42/CONTRIBUTING.md

 * Follow this convention: `[resource](link) - a short concise description` and try to put highly recommended resources first.

-* If you want to open a pull request for fixing typos/minor changes, make at least 5 changes.
+* Please do not open a new PR for minor typos/spelling mistakes.
 If you want to add description to links, add at least 10.

 * Check spelling and grammar.